gmuraru/USB-checking/USB/USB_DBus/README.md

 -------
 #### How to run
+You could simply run the usb_inhibit.py or you could follow the bellow steps for the lockscreen monitor.

 1. First there must be a service file in the **/etc/services/dbus-1/system.d** with the following content with the name *org.me.usb.conf* (the content is very simplified but it would be updated the following days):